 Now that the color is picked out it was time to get painting.
 I really don't enjoy painting but I love the change a new color can make in a room.

-The best thing since we were doing shiplap half up the walls, I didn’t have paint the whole wall.
-After two coats of paint, the bathroom was ready for hubby to start the shiplap.
+The best thing about painting the bathroom is since we were doing shiplap half up the walls.
+I didn't have to paint the whole wall.
+After two coats of paint, now I was ready for hubby to start the shiplapping the half bathroom.

 This is the part that I was the most excited about.